OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 included in OpenMDAO as ``openmdao.units``.
 This package has the same basic function as that of PhysicalQuantities, but to make it more extensible, the unit definitions were moved from the internal dictionary into an externally readable text file called ``unitLibdefault.ini``.
-More information on customization (i.e., adding new units) of the Units package can be found in the :ref:`OpenMDAO-Standard-Library`.
+See the source documentation for more information on the OpenMDAO :ref:`Units package<openmdao.units.units.py>`, including how to add units.

 As an example, consider a component that calculates a pressure (in Pascals) given a known force (in Newtons) applied to a known area (in square meters).
 Such a